Kumarsidd/To-Do-List/server/README.md

 ## Available Scripts

-In the project directory, you can run:
+#### In the project directory, you can run:

 ### `npm install`

-## to install all the dependecy and then Launches the test runner in the interactive watch mode.
+## to install all the dependecy and then Launch the server by -

 ### `nodemon start`